R15

 Frequently Asked Questions

-ICD-10-CM code R15 represents "Fecal incontinence".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code R15 represents “Fecal incontinence”.
+It is classified under Chapter 18: Symptoms, Signs and Abnormal Clinical and Laboratory Findings and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is R15 a billable code?